MicrosoftDocs/WSL/WSL/interop.md

 Modifying files located on VolFs (files not under `/mnt/<x>`) with a Windows application in WSL is not supported.

-By default, WSL tries to keep the working directory of the Windows binary as the current WSL directory, but will fall back on the instance creation directory if the working directory is on VolFs.
+By default, WSL keeps the working directory of the Windows binary as the current WSL directory, but will fall back on the instance creation directory if the working directory is on VolFs.

 As an example; `wsl.exe` is initially launched from `C:\temp` and the current WSL directory is changed to the user’s home.
 When `notepad.exe` is called from the user’s home directory, WSL automatically reverts to `C:\temp` as the notepad.exe working directory: